nullabe/students-grades-api/README.md

 ### Build project

-All command to install & run the project are encapsuled into the Makefile at project root.
+All commands for installing & runing the project are encapsuled into the Makefile at project root.
 To install the project, simply type this into your terminal.

 ```